darklyght/Zynq-7000-Multi-layer-Perceptron/README.md

 Written as part of EE4218, Embedded Harware System Design.

-There are 6 different implementations for performing a forward pass, 1 of which is performed in software on the ARM processor of the Zynq 7000 and the rest are performed using reconfigurable logic.
+There are 6 different implementations for performing a forward pass, 1 of which is performed in software on the ARM processor of the Zynq-7000 and the rest are performed using reconfigurable logic.

 Check out the slides for more details about the individual implementations.